 Through individual therapy, group counseling and outreach programming, the center serves as the primary mental health agency for a student body of over 20,000 students.
 Each year, the Counseling Center provides personal counseling to over 1,000 undergraduate and graduate students at James Madison University, and we serve as an assessment and referral source for students with more serious and chronic psychological difficulties.
-The center provides eight major services: 1) individual and group counseling, 2) sexual assault counseling services, 3) outreach and psychoeducational programming, 4) consultative services to the University community, 5) training of new professionals, 6) teaching and participation in University educational projects, 7) crisis intervention and 8) evaluation activities to improve the efficacy of services.
+The center provides nine major services: 1) individual and group counseling, 2) specialized treatment programs, 3) sexual assault counseling services, 4) outreach and psychoeducational programming, 5) consultative services to the University community, 6) training of new professionals, 7) teaching and participation in University educational projects, 8) crisis intervention and 9) evaluation activities to improve the efficacy of services.

 Counseling Center Staff

 The Center is part of the administrative auspices of the University's Division of Student Affairs.
-The senior clinical staff includes: one full-time psychiatrist, one full-time psychiatric nurse practitioner, and thirteen full-time and three part-time professionals with doctoral, specialist or master’s level degrees in clinical or counseling psychology, counseling, or counselor education.
+The senior clinical staff includes: one full-time psychiatrist, one full-time psychiatric nurse practitioner, thirteen full-time and multiple part-time professionals with doctoral, specialist or master’s level degrees in clinical or counseling psychology, counseling, or counselor education.
 Senior clinical staff members are licensed or license-eligible in the Commonwealth of Virginia as clinical psychologists or professional counselors.
 Three full-time support staff members are responsible for assisting with the organization and administrative operations of the Center.
-In addition to the senior permanent staff, the Center staff includes two doctoral interns, one post-doctoral resident, three extern residents, two community counseling educational specialist externs, master’s and doctoral level practicum students, graduate assistants, and over twenty undergraduate program assistants and peer mentors per academic year.
+In addition to the senior permanent staff, the Center staff includes doctoral interns, post-doctoral residents, masters level externs and residents, graduate assistants, and masters and doctoral level practicum students, and over twenty undergraduate program assistants and peer mentors per academic year.

 The Counseling Center Environment

 The environment at the JMU Counseling Center is one of collaboration, warmth, self-awareness, challenge, encouragement, and collegiality - among faculty, staff, and clinicians in training alike.
 We believe that our best work can be done through clear communication, professionalism, trust, and mutual support.

 View the floorplan of the Counseling Center, located on the 3rd floor of the Student Success Center.